Peronne-St Quentin Airfield: Postwar/NATO use

 In French control after the war, the airport sat abandoned for years.
 There was much unexploded ordnance at the site which needed to be removed, as well as the wreckage of German and Allied aircraft.
 All of the buildings at the base were destroyed by the Allied air attacks or demolition, and although some had been repaired by the American combat engineers, most were in ruins.
 The French Air Force had no interest in the facility, and there was no money available to restore and rebuilt the prewar airport.
 As a result, the Air Ministry leased the land, concrete runways, structures and all, out to farmers for agricultural use, sending in unexploded ordnance teams to remove the dangerous munitions.

-In 1950 when as a result of the Cold War threat of the Soviet Union, the air base at Peronne was offered to the United States Air Force by the French Air Ministry as part of their NATO commitment to establish a modern Air Force Base at the site.
+In 1950, as a result of the Cold War threat of the Soviet Union, the air base at Péronne was offered to the United States Air Force by the French Air Ministry as part of their NATO commitment to establish a modern air force base at the site.
 NATO faced several problems when attempting to solve the air power survival equation.
 Planning for a Warsaw Pact first strike survival in both conventional and nuclear wars had to be considered.
 The main air bases were built on small parcels of land with very limited dispersal space.
-It was decided to use Peronne as an emergency "backup" airfield, known as Saint Quentin-Estres Air Base, consisting of a "bare bones" facility of a runway with minimal facilities intended for use by all NATO air forces to disperse their aircraft in case of war.
+It was decided to use Péronne as an emergency "backup" airfield, known as Saint Quentin-Estres Air Base, consisting of a "bare bones" facility of a runway with minimal facilities intended for use by all NATO air forces to disperse their aircraft in case of war.